riscv-steel/riscv-steel/docs/steelio.md

 # Input and Output Signals

-The figure below shows Steel input and output signals (except CLK and RESET).
+The figure below shows Steel input and output signals (except **CLK** and **RESET**).
 The following sections explain their functions in detail.

-The interfaces to fetch instructions and to read/write data can be connected to any type of memory, but were designed to facilitate integration with Block RAMs in FPGAs.
+The interfaces to fetch instructions and to read/write data can be connected to any type of memory, but were designed to facilitate integration with FPGAs Block RAMs and memory arrays.

 ![Steel IO](images/steel-interface.png)

 ## Interrupt controller interface

 The interrupt controller interface has three signals used to request external, timer and software interrupts, shown in the table below.
-The interrupt request process is explained in the sections [Exceptions and Interrupts](traps.md) and [Timing Diagrams / Interrupt Request](timing.md#interrupt-request).
+The interrupt request process is explained in the sections [Exceptions and Interrupts](traps.md) and [Interrupt Request](timing.md#interrupt-request).

 | **Signal**         | **Width**  | **Direction**  | **Description**                                                                                                                                                                        |
 | :----------------- | :--------- | :------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |